DreamWorks Monsters vs Aliens Super Bowl TV Spot in 3D

 Right before the half time show, DreamWorks aired their thoroughly unexciting 3D trailer for Monsters vs Aliens.
 We have it again for your viewing pleasure below, and if you still have your crappy Intel 3D glasses, you can still use them, but don't waste your effort.
 You'll get a lot more out of watching this in regular 2D, that's for certain.
 I'm still looking forward to seeing Monsters vs Aliens and will probably end up seeing in 3D (as long as DreamWorks hasn't cut me off), but I'll be watching it much more for its story than its novelty.
 I'm sorry, but the gimmicky aspect of 3D just didn't sell me at all for this.
 Enjoy it, if you can!

-Watch the full Monsters vs Aliens Super Bowl TV spot:
+Watch the full Monsters vs Aliens Super Bowl TV spot, from YouTube:

 Monsters vs Aliens is directed by DreamWorks filmmakers Rob Letterman (of Shark Tale previously) and Conrad Vernon (of Shrek 2 previously).
 Oddly, DreamWorks never revealed who the writers were, which makes me a bit worried that this was a studio-wide collaboration.
 Paramount will debut Monsters vs Aliens in both IMAX 3D and regular theaters on March 27th, 2009 this year.
 See everyone in theaters!